What Does Poppy Flower Mean and Symbolise?

 In some cases, this tattoo indicates forthcoming good luck and bountiful blessings.

-You’ve probably guessed it by now that Poppies are used in many ornamental ways.
-It can be grown as a garden flower or potted plant.
+You’ve probably guessed it by now that poppies have multiple uses.
+It can be grown as a garden flower (with proper crop rotation) or potted plant and is the perfect gift for friends and family.
 Thinking of sharing these beauties with some friends?
-Poppies make a beautiful arrangement of cut fresh flowers on bouquets or vases!
+Poppies make a beautiful arrangement of cut fresh flowers on poppy bouquets or vases!

 Aside from the petals, the seeds also have culinary uses!
-The seeds of Opium Poppies are not only for the known drug.
-It is actually an important food source of spice flavoring and oil.
-In fact, the French substitute olive oil for Poppy oil!
+The seeds of Opium poppies are not only for the known drug morphine.
+It is actually an important food source of spice flavoring and cooking oil.
+In fact, the French substitute olive oil for poppy oil!
 Some Asian cooking customs also use Poppy seed oil in making delectable sweets!

 It can be used in many cooked dishes and baked confectionaries.
 Most cuisines grind the seeds as a curry spice or fried in butter and added to noodles!
 These can also be consumed fresh on salads and coleslaw.